 Nobody gets better at something by stagnating.

 If you want to become a better miniature painter then you constantly need to be pushing yourself into uncharted territory.
 Try those techniques you feel are too difficult.
-Do something that you’re not comfortable with.
-Just try something different.
+Never settle for good enough.
+Get good at a technique and then move on to another.

 Many of us painters plateau at some point.
 You get good, you like what you’re doing, and you are consistent.
 All great things.
 This is also when you dive into new waters and explore.